Encrypt emails (digital signature)

 As a member of College you are entitled to a certificate that is used to prove your identity to other College members.

-To request your certificate you must enrol: Imperial College London Intermediate Certificate Authority.
-(You need to be connected the network to access this site, by College computer or via remote access.)
+To request your certificate you must enrol by following the instructions below.
+You will need to be connected the College network to access this site, by College computer or via remote access.
 By enrolling, you indicate that you have read and understood the warning above.

 acc widget 3